2019 Program Overview

 Following the observation training session, the Driving Performance Manager will consult with the Director of Driving & the USEF Developing Athlete Working Group.
 Athletes will be notified of their acceptance on to the Program.
 Names of athletes accepted on to the Program will be published on www.usef.org, on the combined driving Developing Athlete Program page, as well as in an annual USEF Press Release.

 - Competition planning and goal setting: short term and long term goals for the athlete and horse(s)

-- One-on-one training with the U.S. Coach (athlete’s personal trainers are encouraged to attend these sessions)
+- Training with a variety of appointed clinicians (athlete’s personal trainers are encouraged to attend these sessions)

 - Training with a variety of qualified USEF Advanced Athletes & World Championship veterans

 - Ability to audit other training sessions, including the Elite Athlete Program sessions

 - Access to educational opportunities which will enhance the athlete’s competition performance

 - Exposure to mentors in the Elite Athlete Program

 - Support at identified USEF competitions